ranfysvalle02/noisy-danger/README.md

 Text analysis is a powerful tool, but noisy text – riddled with typos, slang, and inconsistencies – can throw a wrench in the works.
 This is especially true for Natural Language Processing (NLP) tasks like sentiment analysis or topic modeling.

-Fear not, NLP warriors!
-PyTorch Lightning swoops in to streamline the process of cleaning, processing, and ultimately extracting insights from noisy text data.
-Here, we'll delve into the steps involved and showcase the power of PyTorch Lightning with a practical example.

 ### Cleaning Up the Mess: Text Preprocessing

 Noisy text is like a messy room – it needs organization before you can find anything.
 The first step is text cleaning, which involves techniques like: